 10 of the most popular cocktails of all times

 The world of cocktails is big and vast.
 There are countless popular and some less-popular cocktails out there.
-Yet many cocktails have become icons.
-Recognizable and made anywhere in the world.
 Here are 10 of the most popular cocktails in the world.
 Everyone who loves cocktails should definitely own these recipes.

 Long Island Iced Tea

-For many popular cocktails, there's a lot of mystery about when they were created and by whom.
-The Long Island Iced Tea is no exception.
 According to popular belief, this cocktail was first served during prohibition times in America, the name suggesting its resemblance to iced tea.
-It is a legendary cocktail due to the combination of many spirits, although only a small amount of each spirit is used.
+It is a legendary cocktail due to the combination of many spirits, such as triple sec and vodka.
+Even though only a small amount of each spirit is used.
 When made properly it is a refreshing, balanced cocktail with a dash of coke and a little kick.

 This cocktail was at its peak of popularity during the '80s, the so-called 'disco drinks' era.
-It features the almond flavoured liqueur amaretto, which is the star of the show in this cocktail.
+It features the almond flavoured amaretto liqueur, which is the star of the show in this cocktail!
 Origins and creator of this cocktail are unknown and the drink remains extremely popular to this day.
 The sweet, gentle almond flavour of the amaretto liqueur is beautifully balanced with the sharpness of lemon juice and often a little egg white is used to provide a gorgeous silky texture to this cocktail.

-The link between movies/television series and cocktails can not be denied.
+The link between movies/television series and cocktails can't be denied.
 The cosmopolitan might be one of the best examples of that.
 We all know the cosmopolitan to be the favourite drink of Carry Bradshaw, the lead character of the very popular 90's show Sex and the City.
-And she had good taste!
 This beautiful drink containing vodka, triple sec, lime- and cranberry juice is easy to make